RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us004/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an HRM, I want to assign one or more skills to a collaborator.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	Each collaborator must have a unique id

+>	Using the id, the user must choose the collaborator and add a skill

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** Which skills can be added?
 >
-> **Answer:** Duration is estimated in days.

-> **Question:** Monetary data is expressed in any particular currency?
->
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POT (virtual currency internal to the platform).
+> **Answer:** Any skills the HRM wants.
+He must just add all the skills he needs to the database, to use them later.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required fields must be filled in.
-* **AC2:** The task reference must have at least 5 alphanumeric characters.
+* **AC2:** If the collaborator doesn't exist the system must let the user re-choose the collaborator
-* **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.
+* **AC3** If the collaborator already has the skill chosen, the user must be alerted, and the operation aborted.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US003 -  As an HRM, I want to register a collaborator with a job and fundamental characteristics." - there has to be at least one collaborator to be assigned a skill

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
+    * The collaborator
-    * an informal description
-    * a technical description
-    * an estimated duration
-    * an estimated cost

-* Selected data:
+    * The skill
-    * a task category

 **Output Data:**

-* List of existing task categories
+* All the skills of the collaborator
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)